ccazabon/dammit-zoom/README.md

 client join page for the meeting.

 This works on Blink-based browsers (Chrome, Vivaldi, Brave, etc), as they support the declarativeNetRequest API from manifest V3.
-It may also work on Safari or other webkit browsers, but I have no idea if WebKit supports manifest V3.
+Safari is supposed to support manifest V3 as of version 15.4.
+It may also work on other webkit browsers, if they've been updated recently enough.
 It currently will not work on Firefox, which does not support manifest V3.

 Note: I disapprove of the changes Google introduced in manifest V3.
 The declarativeNetRequest change seems explicitly designed to break ad- and